Skip to main content

 Initialization:

 The system boots and initializes all components.
-The LCD displays a welcome message.
+The LCD displays a waiting message.

 Authentication: